First RopeTwin Installation Successfully Commissioned

 As part of the comprehensive modernization, the existing station buildings were preserved, while all ropeway equipment and the control system were completely renewed.
 The project thus combines proven infrastructure with state-of-the-art ropeway technology.

-Optimized line and challenging implementation
+Optimized line and challenging execution

 A key feature of the new installation is the optimized line layout.
 The former two lattice towers were replaced by a single 42-meter-high tubular steel tower, dividing the line into two sections of around 650 meters each.
 This new alignment improves operational performance and ensures particularly smooth and stable ride characteristics.

 A particular challenge was the mountain station, which is accessible only by helicopter.
 Planning, logistics, and installation required maximum precision and close coordination among all project stakeholders.
+The project serves as a prime example of Bartholet’s ability to deliver reliable, efficient, and economically viable solutions, even under the most demanding conditions.

 Premiere for the RopeTwin system